NHOrus/srwq-compilation/episode-10.md

 You are travelling on the Kurogane with Irm, Leona and Tasuku, and of course the ever-studly Kyosuke Nanbu.
 You have just broken through the EFA lines, after a pitched battle in the Rockies where you had to teach some naughty EFA that people who act without talking first get spankings.

 However, with the Jamming lessening, you can now use radar properly, and theres something flying in: Something big.
-The pretty white-and-blue paintjob implies its the Shirogane, captained by the stick-in-the-mud Lee Linjun, and carrying...another Kyosuke.
+The pretty white-and-blue paintjob implies its the Shirogane, captained by the stick-in-the-mud Lee Linjun, and carrying... another Kyosuke.
 The bad one, in the blue Alt, which grows itself back in a very familiar way.

 "Maybe we can confuse them.
 Let's paint Kyosuke blue and have him talk to them, they'll think he's their Kyosuke!"